Santa Monica Mountains National Recreation Area

 The Santa Monica Mountains National Recreation Area (SMMNRA) is a national recreation area containing many individual parks and open space preserves, located primarily in Southern California's Santa Monica Mountains.
 Located in greater Los Angeles, two thirds of SMMNRA's parklands are in northwest Los Angeles County and the remaining third, including a Simi Hills extension, is in southeastern Ventura County.
 It is administered by the National Park Service in coordination with state, county, municipal, and university agencies.

 In size, the Santa Monica Mountains National Recreation Area is the largest urban national park in the world.
 It is also one of the best examples of a Mediterranean climate ecosystem and it protects one of the highest densities of archaeological resources in any mountain range in the world.

 Geography

-The Santa Monica Mountains NRA contains 153075 acre in the Transverse Ranges's Santa Monica Mountains, with its southeastern slopes part of the Los Angeles River headwaters.
+The Santa Monica Mountains NRA contains 153075 acre in the Transverse Ranges' Santa Monica Mountains, with its southeastern slopes part of the Los Angeles River headwaters.
 The California State Park system and other public agencies own 49756 acre, the National Park Service own 25117 acre, and the rest of the SMMNRA lands are owned by local agencies, university reserves, and private property conservation easements.